bastie/w2ni18n/README.md

 ## Fun with numbers

 * French: We can calculate!
 So 4*20+10 are 90 and this is normal (quatre-vingt-dix).
 * German: We have our own rules.
-All under million is one word (but often false written) and also we say for 21 onetwenty (einunzwanzig) not twenty one.
+All under million is one word (but often false written) and also we say for 21 oneandtwenty (einundzwanzig) not twenty (and) one.
-* Spanish: Less is more, we need no word for 1.000.000.000 as word an says mil millón (for example tres mil millones).
+* Spanish: Less is more, we need no word for 1.000.000.000 and say mil millón (for example tres mil millones).

 ## Supported natural languages